lou15b/destructor/README.md

-A helper macro for coding destructors (`=destroy` procs)
+`destructor`: A helper macro for coding `=destroy` hooks
 ========================================================

-Macro to generate the definition for the `=destroy` hook for an object or ref object type.
+The `destructor` generates the definition for the `=destroy` hook for an object or ref object type.
 The intent is to eliminate most of the boilerplate code involved in writing an `=destroy` hook.
-There is also an option to automatically generate printing of trace messages for debug purposes if desired.
+There is also an option to automatically generate printing of trace messages for debug purposes, if desired.

 The general form used to invoke the destructor macro looks like:
 ```